Windowing

 Characteristics of Window Functions

-For each window size, a window function will result in different distortion characteristics.
-All window functions are well defined in both time and frequency.
-The exact characteristics of the resulting distortion are dependent on the definition of the selected window function.
+For each window size, a window function results in different spectral leakage and resolution characteristics.
+All window functions are well defined in both time and frequency domains.
+The characteristics of the resulting spectral behavior depend on the definition of the selected window function.

-Cropping the data is not an escape from the window dilemma—cropping is the exact equivalent of multiplying by a rectangular window.
-Rectangular windows have poor windowing properties, hence the motivation to identify alternate windows.
+Cropping the data is not an escape from the windowing dilemma—cropping is mathematically equivalent to multiplying by a rectangular window.
+Rectangular windows have poor spectral properties, producing high leakage, which motivates the use of alternative window functions.

-If you are searching for the exact amplitude of the signal you are analyzing, then the optimal choice is the Flat Top window, as it exhibits the best amplitude resolution.
-If you are searching for the exact frequency of the peaks of a signal—and it has the length needed to avoid discontinuities—then the Rectangular window is ideal.
+If you are searching for the exact amplitude of the signal, then the optimal choice is the flat top window, as it exhibits the best amplitude resolution.
+If you are searching for the exact frequency of the peaks of a signal—and it has the length needed to avoid discontinuities—then the rectangular window is ideal.

 Otherwise, the Blackman, Hamming, or Hanning windows perform well.
 Each has certain advantages and disadvantages when compared to the other two.